-ESG-Governance considerations
+Governance considerations

 This securitization's governance risk is low and typical of other UCRC transactions in the market.
-As described in our publication Governance considerations are a key determinant of credit quality for all issuers, we examine five governance considerations in our analysis: 1) financial strategy and risk management; 2) management credibility and track record; 3) organizational structure; 4) the board structure; and 5) compliance and reporting.
-Governance risks are mitigated by this transaction's structure, documentation and characteristics of the transaction parties as described below.
+Governance risks are mitigated by this transaction's structure, documentation and characteristics of the transaction parties as described below:

-1) Financial strategy and risk management - the Issuer is a conduit issuer and its other series of bonds or notes are or will be secured by instruments separate and apart from the Indenture securing the 2022 Bonds and are or will be payable from different sources of revenue.

-2) Management credibility and track record - this securitization sponsor/servicer's experience, expertise and track record, and the legal structure and documentation of the transaction, mitigates the governance risk.

-3) The organizational/transaction structure - the Securitization Law and the Financing Order allow UDSA to issue the RBs, and UDSA as a state instrumentality is not authorized to file for voluntary bankruptcy or be subject to an involuntary bankruptcy.
-The Securitization Law and the Financing Order provide for the bondholders security interest in the assets, and authorizes and governs the true-up adjustment mechanism.

-4) The board structure - the issuer is governed by a board consisting of three trustees appointed by the governor.
-The trustees shall not be trustees, directors, officers, or employees of the authority, LIPA, or any successor owner of the transmission and distribution system assets.

-5) Compliance and reporting - this securitization will benefit from the consistency and quality of reporting in the form of servicer reports.
+- 1) Financial strategy and risk management the Issuer is a conduit issuer and its other series of bonds or notes are or will be secured by instruments separate and apart from the Indenture securing the 2023 Bonds and are or will be payable from different sources of revenue. - 2) Management credibility and track record this securitization sponsor/servicer's experience, expertise and track record, and the legal structure and documentation of the transaction, mitigates the governance risk. - 3) The organizational/transaction structure the Securitization Law and the Financing Order allow UDSA to issue the RBs, and UDSA as a state instrumentality is not authorized to file for voluntary bankruptcy or be subject to an involuntary bankruptcy.
+The Securitization Law and the Financing Order provide for the bondholders security interest in the assets, and authorizes and governs the true-up adjustment mechanism. - 4) The board structure the issuer is governed by a board consisting of three trustees appointed by the governor.
+The trustees shall not be trustees, directors, officers, or employees of the authority, LIPA, or any successor owner of the transmission and distribution system assets. - 5) Compliance and reporting this securitization will benefit from the consistency and quality of reporting in the form of servicer reports.

+Our publication ESG - Governance considerations are a key determinant of credit quality for all issuers details the governance factors we consider in our analysis